-Austin Fusion is hitting the ground running with Austin Film Festival.
+Austin Fusion is hitting the ground running with the Austin Film Festival.
 We will be bringing you interviews, film reviews, movie premiere trailers and much more.
-Stay Tuned!!
+Stay tuned.

 No matter how hard you try, every parent has that moment when they realize that they are turning into a stereotypical parent.
 This could be the realization that you’re just a taxi service, or that you are a soccer mom.

-This film has a wonderful comedic cast, including Janeane Garafalo, Christopher Titus, and Cheri Oteri, who play parents tuned to 11.
-The quick witty dialogue and ridiculous situations will having you laughing at the hard truth of the story brings forward.
-If you have athletic kids, niece/nephew, or you have friend with sports kids, this might just be a harsh look at what you could be turning into, Bad Parents.
+This film has a wonderful comedic cast, including Janeane Garafalo, Christopher Titus and Cheri Oteri, who play parents tuned to 11.
+The quick, witty dialogue and ridiculous situations will having you laughing at the hard truth of the story brings forward.
+If you have athletic kids, or niece or nephew, or you have a friend with sports kids, this might just be a harsh look at what you could be turning into.